 I Know You’re A Cannonball

-Shortly after they reached the Pacific Ocean in November 1805, Captains Meriwether Lewis and William Clark established a winter camp at Fort Clatsop, where they would spend nearly four months before making their journey home.
-Prior to returning east, Captain Clark, Sacagawea, and several other members of the Corps of Discovery trekked to the headlands overlooking Cannon Beach to survey the remains of a beached whale.
+Shortly after reaching the Pacific Ocean in November 1805, Captains Meriwether Lewis and William Clark established a winter camp at Fort Clatsop, where they would spend nearly four months before making their journey home.
+Prior to returning east, Captain Clark, Sacagawea, and several other members of the Corps of Discovery trekked to the headlands above Cannon Beach to survey the remains of a beached whale.
 “From this point I beheld the grandest and most pleasing prospects which my eyes ever surveyed,” Captain Clark wrote.

-The Pacific Ocean may be old news by now, but Cannon Beach has lost none of its stunning appeal.
+The Pacific Ocean may be old news by now, but Cannon Beach has lost none of its appeal.
 This four-mile stretch of sand is best known for its 235-foot natural landmark, Haystack Rock, which is especially beautiful at sunrise, sunset, and low tide.
-So begin your day with a walk along the beach, stopping to search for sponges, anemones, urchins, and starfish in the tidepools along the way.
+So begin your day with a walk on the beach, stopping to search for sponges, anemones, urchins, and starfish in the tidepools along the way.

 The Canyon Of The Crescent Beach